 As Angiokeratoma of Fordyce is not infectious or sexually transmitted there is no implication or concerns for your sexual partner(s).
 There is no requirement for you to share your diagnosis with your partner(s).
 Your partner(s) will also not require any treatment.

-Whilst this content is written and reviewed by sexual health specialists, it is for general guidance only.
+Page last reviewed by Ms. Magdalena Nowacka on 13 June 2023 for general guidance only.
 It is not intended to replace the advice of your clinician.